 Hive Developer Portal

-Learn how Hive-Python library handles transaction signing with user’s key and how to securely manage your private keys.
+Learn how the Beem python library handles transaction signing with Hive user’s key and how to securely manage your private keys.

-Full, runnable src of Using Keys Securely can be downloaded as part of: tutorials/python.
+Full, runnable src of Using Keys Securely can be downloaded as part of: tutorials/python (or download just this tutorial: devportal-master-tutorials-python-01_using_keys_securely.zip).

 Intro

-Hive python library has 2 ways to handle your keys.
-One is from source code, another one is through command line interface called steempy
+The Beem library has two ways to handle your keys.
+One is from source code, another one is through command line interface called beem

-cli is installed by default when you install steem-python library on your machine.
+cli is installed by default when you install beem library on your machine.

 Steps